Q'waxsem Place provides homes in Campbell River

 • what is the expected date for time on opening.
 I am not able to say get an apartment for prizing that is out there as I only have so much old age pension to live on what is the expected rental for a 2 bedroom unit.

-cecil asked about 4 years ago
+cecil asked over 4 years ago

 The supportive housing will be studio units, for individuals experiencing homelessness, or at risk of homelessness, that require supports to maintain housing stability.
 BC Housing has a range of programs to provide housing assistance for residents of BC.
 This includes various subsidized housing options as well as rent supplements in which part of an individual’s rent is paid for by BC Housing.
 You can view this site to search housing listings in a specific area: https://www.bchousing.org/housing-assistance/rental-housing/housing-listings